FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

 ## Known Issues
   - There is a bug in Vivado HLS 2018.3, such that, sometimes, you will have to create a new project in order to see the changes to the interface
-  - Found no way to test OpenCL code, using testbenches, on Vivado HLS
-  -
+  - Can only test single work-group for OpenCL kernels.

 ## Errors